 - Affections- components of emotions

-As per dictionary of American Psychological association (APA), structuralism defined psychology as the study of mental experience and sought to investigate the structure of such experience through a systematic program of experiments based on trained introspection.
-Also called structural psychology.
+As per dictionary of American Psychological association (APA), structuralism defines psychology as the study of mental experience and sought to investigate the structure of such experience through a systematic program of experiments based on trained introspection.
+Also called ‘structural psychology.’

-Titchener’s students Margaret F. Washburn, first woman to receive a Ph.D. in psychology, published The Animal Mind (1908).
+Titchener’s student Margaret F. Washburn, first woman to receive a Ph.D. in psychology, published The Animal Mind (1908).

-William James (1842–1910) of Harvard University which was the first school in America to offer classes in psychology.
-His book Principles of Psychology focused on how people functions in the real world—how people work, play, and adapt to their surroundings, a viewpoint he called functionalism.
+William James (1842–1910) of Harvard University, which was the first school in America to offer classes in psychology.
+His book Principles of Psychology focused on how people function in the real world—how people work, play and adapt to their surroundings, a viewpoint he called functionalism.

-Important functionalist – Edward Thorndike, John Dewey, Mary Whiton Calkins, Harvey Carr, Hermann Ebbinghaus, and John Angell. etc
+Important functionalists – Edward Thorndike, John Dewey, Mary Whiton Calkins, Harvey Carr, Hermann Ebbinghaus and John Angell. etc

-Wundt criticized as, “It is literature.
+Wundt criticized it as, “It is literature.
 It is beautiful, but it is not psychology,

 Max Wertheimer, believed that psychological events such as perceiving & sensing could not be broken down into any smaller elements and still be properly understood.

 Gestalt, a German word meaning “an organized whole” or “configuration,” which fit well with the focus on studying whole patterns rather than small pieces of them.
 Therefore the slogan, “The whole is greater than the sum of its parts.”